Removal on the Scalp Using Plasma.

 The area did not bleed throughout the entire procedure.
 As we know most other alternative surgical procedures involving the use of conventional scalpels will lead to bleeding.
 In this case, one of the advantages of the treatment is the bloodless type of procedure, which is often also appreciated by those undergoing the procedures.

 Numbing the Area Before the Treatment.

-The removal was carried out without the use of any injectable anaesthetic.
-Generally injections are not required for benign mole removal using electrical arcing.
+The removal was carried out without the use of an injectable anesthetic.
+Generally, injections are not required for benign mole removal using electrical arcing.
 The topical numbing product contained over 10% lidocaine.
-This topical anaesthetic was applied using occlusion for one hour to become effective.
+This topical anesthetic was applied using occlusion for one hour to become effective.
 This was sufficient to carry out the procedure in complete comfort for the subject.
-Several medical practitioners prefer to inject the area with a local anaesthetic before carrying out the procedure because local anaesthetics become effective very quickly.
+Several medical practitioners prefer to inject the area with a local anesthetic before carrying out the procedure because local anesthetics become effective very quickly.

-Most topical “over the counter” numbing products available have a relative low percentage of active ingredients, therefore they require in the region of 45 minutes to 1 hour (using occlusion) in order to numb the area effectively.
+Most topical “over the counter” numbing products available have a relatively low percentage of active ingredients, therefore they require in the region of 45 minutes to 1 hour (using occlusion) in order to numb the area effectively.
 However, in case the wait time is a matter of concern, medical practitioners can order custom-made topical numbing products which are effective without occlusion and numb the area within 5 to 10 minutes from the application of the product.
-Because of this, even in case a fast numbing action be preferred, the use of injectable anaesthetics are not generally necessary in these types of aesthetic procedures.
+Because of this, even in the case, a fast numbing action be preferred, the use of injectable anesthetics are not generally necessary in these types of aesthetic procedures.

 During the first few days, a mild antiseptic was applied twice a day until the area scabbed.
 The after-care consisted in keeping the area not exposed to sources of infections.
 The subject used normal neutral shampoo as usual (once a day).